 This blog is a project of the Culture in Global Affairs (CIGA) research and policy program of the Elliott School of International Affairs at The George Washington University in Washington, D.C.
 Its mission is wide-ranging: to promote awareness of the relevance of anthropological knowledge to contemporary issues and to enhance discussion and debate within and beyond anthropology about contemporary issues.

-Jon Marks: An evolutionary anthropologist, a student of human biocultural diversity, formerly a faux geneticist, now a faux historian.
-Anthropomics is a blog about evolution, anthropology, and science, inspired by the three Georges: Gaylord Simpson, Carlin, and S. Kaufman.
+Jon Marks: Formerly a faux geneticist, now a faux historian, all the while an evolutionary anthropologist.
+Anthropomics is inspired by the three Georges: Gaylord Simpson, Carlin, and S. Kaufman.

 Anthroprobably is a multi-site network bringing you the latest anthropological news, media, blogs and resources.
 The network is moderated by Matthew Tuttle, an Anthropology M.A. graduate with a background in archaeology, cultural anthropology, preservation, and journalism.